helenmurugan/scrambled-tech/README.md

 * Threading is used to run a timer which starts from 0 and counts up in one second increments.
 * The timer runs simultaneously to the game being played.
 * The timer is stopped when the user has correctly unscrambled the tenth word.
 * Unfortunately, it was not possible to display the timer visually at the same time as expecting a user input in the CLI.
-Howver, it is running in the background.
+However, it is running in the background.

 ![Threading Logic Flowchart](/documentation/threading.jpg)